Fdawgs/docsmith/README.md

 Docsmith was created out of a need for an open-source document conversion service at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/).

-Whilst there are many document conversion services already available the majority are costly, closed-source, and cannot be self-hosted.
-The two latter issues just mentioned pose both a security and privacy risk.
-If you cannot confirm that these services are not storing and logging files with confidential patient identifiable data (PID) in them then it is a GDPR nightmare waiting to happen!

-Docsmith was built to remedy all of the above.
+Being open-source, with the ability to be self-hosted, enables a data processor (i.e an NHS trust) to confirm that a service is not storing and logging files with confidential patient identifiable data (PID) in them, which is essential for preventing potential GDPR breaches.
+This is something that the majority of existing closed-source document conversion services cannot offer.
+Docsmith was built to remedy this.

-Before Docsmith, the hospital was using expensive and subpar black box conversion tools that would produce unreadable documents with issues such as text running off the page, paragraphs overlapping each other, and Windows-1252 to UTF-8 character encoding problems.
-GP surgeries in Somerset and Dorset would receive these corrupted documents through [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) and were unable to read them, meaning time and money was wasted either posting or faxing them again!
+Before Docsmith, Yeovil District Hospital was using expensive black-box conversion tools that would regularly produce unreadable documents with issues such as text running off the page, paragraphs overlapping each other, and Windows-1252 to UTF-8 character encoding problems.
+GP surgeries in Somerset and Dorset would receive these corrupted documents through [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) and be unable to read them.
+This resulted in time and money wasted either posting or faxing them again; opening up the potential for further data breaches.

+Docsmith enables a data processor to use a robust, GDPR-compliant, open-source document conversion service.
+In comparison with equivalents in the market today it completes this vital task at a fraction of the cost (free!), whilst also ensuring a higher level of security and privacy for the data subjects.

 ## Prerequisites